-I love using sous vide to cook bone-in poultry, whether it’s chicken thighs, chicken wings, a whole chicken, or these chicken drumsticks.
+I love using sous vide to cook bone-in chicken, especially these chicken drumsticks.
 It’s a great way to achieve that delicious fall off the bone texture without running your oven for hours.

 This post covers a range of times and temperatures for different results.
 165 degrees F for 6 hours is my favorite when I have the time!

-Sous vide is my preferred cooking method for chicken legs because it gives you that delectable, fall-off-the-bone texture while keeping the chicken juicy.
-It’s also an excellent way to make sure the chicken is fully cooked, something that can be tricky with traditional methods.
+Sous vide is also an excellent way to make sure the chicken is fully cooked, something that can be tricky with traditional methods and bone-in meat.

 A great tip I’ve discovered is to sous vide the chicken legs before deep frying them for the ultimate fried chicken experience.
-Make sure to check out my Sous Vide Buttermilk Fried Chicken recipe, also in my cookbook, Sous Vide Meal Prep.
+If you wan to try this, make sure to check out my Sous Vide Buttermilk Fried Chicken recipe, also in my cookbook, Sous Vide Meal Prep.

 Marinades and Seasoning Ideas